jgz/tpl-kube-ubuntu12-php5/README.md

-# tpl-kube-ubuntu14-php5
+# Template Project for PHP5 -> Kubernetes

-Template project for transitioning old PHP5 projects to Kubernetes
+This project serves as a template for transitioning old websites that require php5 to containers that can run in a modern kubernetes cluster.

+Local development is supported by docker compose.